bxjthu/CompLing/slides/6/source.md

 Aka: dynamic optimization

-+ Solving a complex problem by breaking it down into a collection of simpler subproblems
++ Solve a complex problem by breaking it down into a collection of simpler subproblems

-+ Solving each of those subproblems just once and storing their solutions
++ Solve each of those subproblems just once and store their solutions

-+ Looking up the previously computed solution the next time the same subproblem occurs
++ Look up the previously computed solution the next time the same subproblem occurs

-+ Thereby saving computation time at the expense of a hopefully modest expenditure in storage space
++ Thereby save computation time at the expense of a hopefully modest expenditure in storage space

 Memoization: storing solutions to subproblems instead of recomputing them